testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-android-applications.md

 **Sample Test Scenario:** We will be using a sample login test scenario using the wordpress app where the user taps on login, enters an email ID and is sent a magic login link.

 There are two ways you can add Test Steps to your Test Case:
-1. Add/Record Test Steps using the Test Recorder
+1. Add/Record Test Steps using the Test Recorder.

-2. Writing your tests step by step in simple English language
+2. Writing your tests step by step in simple English language.

 [[info | INFO:]]
 | _Before you start make sure you’ve referred to the **‘Setting the stage to write your first test’** ‘section in this tutorial and your are currently in the **‘Test Case Details’** Page_